Canop/bacon/README.md

     bacon --job check-all

-or
+When there's no ambiguity, you may ommit the `--job` part:

     bacon check-all

 ### run clippy instead of cargo check

-    bacon --job clippy

-or

     bacon clippy

-### run clippy instead of cargo check and run against all targets (tests, examples, benches etc)
+or, if you want it to run against all targets (tests, examples, benches etc):

-    bacon --job clippy-all

-or

     bacon clippy-all